Ron "Pigpen" McKernan: Early life

 McKernan began spending time around coffeehouses and music stores, and worked at Dana Morgan's Music Store in Palo Alto with Garcia.
-One night Garcia invited McKernan on stage to play harmonica and sing the blues.
+One night, Garcia invited McKernan on stage to play harmonica and sing the blues.
 Garcia was impressed and McKernan became the blues singer in local jam sessions.
 He was initially nicknamed "Blue Ron" before settling on "Pigpen".
-Onomastician Adrian Room has suggested McKernan was given the name due to his untidy and unclean habits and band biographies say he got the nickname owing to his similarity to Pig-Pen, the permanently-dirty character in the comic-strip Peanuts.
+Band biographies say that McKernan got the nickname owing to his similarity to Pig-Pen, the permanently-dirty character in the comic-strip Peanuts.

 Grateful Dead

 Along with Garcia and second guitarist Bob Weir, McKernan was a participant in the predecessor groups leading to the formation of the Grateful Dead, beginning with the Zodiacs and Mother McCree's Uptown Jug Champions.
 Drummer Bill Kreutzmann was added and the band evolved into the Warlocks.
 Around 1965, McKernan urged the rest of the Warlocks to switch to electric instruments.
 Bassist Phil Lesh joined soon after, and they became the Grateful Dead.
-The group were keen to involve McKernan in the band, as he was the group's original leader and was considered the best singer and frontman.
+The group was keen to involve McKernan in the band, as he was the group's original leader and was considered the best singer and frontman.

-The Dead's early sets centered around blues and R&B covers chosen by McKernan.
+The Dead's early sets centered around blues and R&B songs chosen by McKernan.
 By the end of 1966, Garcia had improved his musical skills, changing the band's direction and reducing McKernan's contributions.
-In 1967, drummer Mickey Hart joined the Grateful Dead, followed by classically trained keyboardist Tom Constanten in 1968, further changing the group's style.
+In 1967, drummer Mickey Hart joined the Grateful Dead, followed by classically trained keyboardist Tom Constanten the following year, further changing the group's style.
 Constanten often replaced McKernan on keyboards in the studio, as McKernan found it difficult to adapt to the new material that Garcia and Lesh composed for the band.

 In October 1968, McKernan and Weir were nearly fired from the band after Garcia and Lesh believed their playing was holding the band back from lengthy and experimental jamming.
 Garcia delegated the task of firing them to Rock Scully, who said that McKernan "took it hard."
 Weir promised to improve, but McKernan was more stubborn.
 According to Garcia biographer Blair Jackson, McKernan missed three Dead shows before vowing not to "be lazy" any more and rejoining, while Kreutzmann objected to replacing McKernan and said the event never happened.
 Following his discharge from the United States Air Force in November 1968, Constanten officially joined the band, having only worked in the studio while on leave up to that point.
 Road manager Jon McIntire commented that "Pigpen was relegated to the congas at that point and it was really humiliating and he was really hurt, but he couldn't show it, couldn't talk about it."
 He began to take Hammond organ lessons and learned how to use the various drawbars and controls.